 Mr. Torabzadeh: If I may add, as you can see, my knee is hitting the table.
-The armrest is not able to fit under the table.
-The middle of the table, there is no way.
-Even if I had to park sideways, I couldn't reach the outfit in the middle.
+The armrest is not even fitting under the table.
+To reach the middle of the table, there is no way.
+Even if I had to park sideways, I couldn't reach the outlet in the middle.